2025 Guide · By a Local

 Li River cruise in Guilin

-Yangshuo cycling
+Yangshuo countryside cycling with karst mountains

 2. Cycling in Yangshuo (阳朔骑行)